Elections in Brazil

-Brazil elects on the national level a head of state—the president—and a legislature.
+Brazil elects on the national level a head of state — the president — and a legislature.
 The president is elected to a four-year term by absolute majority vote through a two-round system.
 The National Congress (Congresso Nacional) has two chambers.
 The Chamber of Deputies (Câmara dos Deputados) has 513 members, elected to a four-year term by proportional representation.
 The Federal Senate (Senado Federal) has 81 members, elected to an eight-year term, with elections every four years for alternatively one-third and two-thirds of the seats.
-Brazil has a multi-party system, with such numerous parties that often no one party has a chance of gaining power alone, and so they must work with each other to form coalition governments.
+Brazil has a multi-party system with a high effective number of parties and political fragmentation.
+Often no one party has a chance of gaining a majority alone, and so they must work with each other to form coalition governments.